Harmonic analysis on certain spherical varieties: Introduction

 \subsection{Acknowledgments}

+The authors thank the anonymous referee for a remarkably thorough review of the paper, corrections, and for comments that improved the exposition.
+They also thank Ary Shaviv for answering questions on Schwartz spaces.
 The first author thanks Y.~Choie, D.~Kazhdan and F.~Shahidi for many useful conversations.
-Part of this paper was written while the first author was on sabbatical at the Postech Mathematics Institute, he thanks the center and the Postech Math Department and Y.~Choie for their hospitality and excellent working conditions.
+Part of this paper was written while the first author was on sabbatical at the Postech Mathematics Institute.
+He thanks the center, the Postech Math Department and Y.~Choie for their hospitality and excellent working conditions.
 He finally thanks H.~Hahn for her constant encouragement and help with editing and the structure of the paper.
+The second author would like to thank MSRI, P.~Habegger and H.~Pasten for organizing the summer school on Sparsity of Algebraic Points in 2021, during which he learned $o$-minimal geometry.